Skip to content

 sigil.getAddress(): string | null

-Returns the wallet address, or null if there’s no wallet yet (authenticated user without a wallet — happens between sign-in and wallet creation).
+Returns the wallet address for the primary network (Ethereum by default), or null if there’s no wallet yet (authenticated user without a wallet — happens between sign-in and wallet creation).

 Opens a confirmation modal in the iframe, the user approves, the iframe reconstructs the key in memory, signs (ECDSA secp256k1), wipes, and returns the signature in hex.